BAM-File-Transfer/BAM/Testing.md

 	- Pressing/clicking the image of the fist-bump.
 	- Pressing the spacebar.
 5. Wait for the Receiver to download the files.
+6. Once all the files are downloaded, the Sender can safely close the tab.
-6. Click on the download link for your file(s).
+7. Receiver can click on the download button(s).,

 ## User Story 2 from Sprint 3:
 > As a social person, I would like a fun and interactive way of sharing files so that I can fist bump people.